State Board Programming Grants

 - Hold or participate in meetings and public forums on statewide or national archival issues.

-The Commission requires that grant recipients acknowledge NHPRC grant assistance in all publications and other products that result from its support.
+The Commission requires that grant recipients acknowledge NHPRC grant assistance in all publicity, publications, and other products that result from its support.

-These grants are awarded only to SHRABs in each state, or to the state agency responsible for the SHRAB, ordinarily the state archives.
+These grants are awarded only to state historical records advisory boards in each state, or to the state agency responsible for the state board, ordinarily the state archives.
 Another state agency, or a non-profit organization, such as a foundation or university, acting on behalf of the designated state agency may apply.
 States also include the District of Columbia, the Commonwealth of Puerto Rico, and United States territories.

 Cost sharing is required.
-It is the financial contribution the applicant pledges to the cost of a project.
-Cost sharing can include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
-The NHPRC will provide up to 75 percent of the total project costs.
+The applicant's financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
+Indirect costs must be listed under the applicant's cost sharing contribution.

 Ineligible applications will not be reviewed.